ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 }
 ```

 To enable spring-retry we need to put one annotation in the Spring Boot Application class.
-So open SpringRetryApplication class and add @EnableRetry in class level.
+So open `SpringRetryApplication` class and add `@EnableRetry` at class level.

 ```
 package com.example.springretry;